GSA/plainlanguage.gov/_pages/law/background/index.md

 sidenav: law
 ---

-Plain language (also called plain writing and Plain English) is communication your audience can understand the first time they read or hear it.
+Plain language (also called plain writing or plain English) is communication your audience can understand the first time they read or hear it.

 The [Plain Writing Act of 2010](https://www.gpo.gov/fdsys/pkg/PLAW-111publ274/content-detail.html) defines plain language as: